Homegoing (Gyasi novel): Effia's line

-Effia is raised by her mother, Baaba, who is cruel to her.
-Nevertheless she works hard to please her mother.
-Known as a beauty, Effia is intended to be married to the future chief of her village, but when her mother tells her to hide her menstrual cycle, rumours spread that she is barren.
-As a result, she is married to a British merchant, James Collins, the governor of Cape Coast Castle.
-He and Effia have a happy marriage.
-She returns to her family village one time, when her father dies, where her brother tells her that Baaba is not Effia's mother and that Effia is the daughter of an unknown slave.
+Effia is raised by her supposed mother, Baaba, who is cruel to her.
+Known as beauty, Effia is intended to be married to the future chief of her village, but her mother has ulterior motives to force Effia to leave the family village by marrying a British merchant, James Collins, the governor of Cape Coast Castle.
+She returns to her family village one time, when her father dies, and learns that Baaba is not Effia's mother and that Effia is the daughter of an unknown slave.

-Effia and James have a son called Quey who is raised in the Cape Coast Castle.
-His parents, worrying that he is friendless, eventually have him befriend a local boy named Cudjo.
-When they are teenagers Quey and Cudjo realize that they are attracted to one another.
-In fear of their relationship James sends Quey to England for awhile.
-When he returns, Quey is assigned to help to strengthen the ties between his familial village and the British merchants at the Cape Coast Castle.
-He is frustrated by his uncle Fiifi, who seems evasive about trade relations.
-Eventually Fiifi, along with Cudjo, raid the village of the Asante people and bring back the daughter of an Asante chief.
+Quey, Effia and James' son, is raised in the Cape Coast Castle.
+He befriends a local boy named Cudjo and realize that they are attracted to one another.
+In fear of their relationship James sends Quey to England.
+When he returns, Quey is assigned to help to strengthen the ties between his familial village and the British merchants.
+Eventually, Fiifi, his mother, Effia's brother, along with Cudjo, raid the village of the Asante people and bring back the daughter of an Asante chief.
 Realizing that to marry her would join his people, the Fantes, with the Asantes, Quey resolves to forget Cudjo and marry the Asante girl.

-Quey's son, James, learns that his Asante grandfather died and returns to Asante land where he meets a farmer woman, Akosua Mensah.
-Growing up with his parents' dysfunctional political marriage, and promised since childhood to the daughter of the Fante chief, Amma, James longs to run away and marry Akosua.
+James, Quey's son, returns to Asante land where since childhood, he has been promised to marry the daughter of the Fante chief, Amma.
+James longs to run away and marry Akosua Mensah, a farmer woman.
 With help from Effia, James runs away from Amma and lives among the Efutu people until they are raided and killed by the Asantes.
-He is saved by a man who recognizes him though James makes him promise to tell everyone he has died.
-He then travels to reunite with Akosua.
+He is saved by a man who recognizes him though James makes him promise to tell everyone he has died so he can reunite with Akosua.

-James's daughter Abena only knows her father as a rural farmer called Unlucky for his inability to grow crops.
-By the time she is twenty-five she is still unmarried.
-Her childhood best friend, Ohene, promises to marry her after his next successful season and the two renew an affair which coincides with the start of a famine.
-The village elders, discovering the affair, tell them that if Abena conceives a child or the famine lasts more than seven years Abena will be cast out.
-In the sixth year Ohene successfully pioneers the introduction of cocoa plants.
+Abena, James's daughter, only knows her father as a rural farmer called Unlucky for his inability to grow crops.
+At twenty-five she is still unmarried, while her childhood best friend, Ohene, promises to marry her after his next successful season.
+The village elders, discover they are having an affair and tells them that if Abena conceives a child or the famine lasts more than seven years Abena will be cast out.
+In the sixth year, Ohene successfully pioneers the introduction of cocoa plants.
 Rather than marry Abena he reveals that he promised to marry the daughter of the farmer who gave him the seeds.
 Abena, now pregnant, decides to leave her village rather than wait for Ohene to marry her.